zhangwen0411/spatial/README.md

 Finally, we add any debug and validation code to check if the accelerator is performing as expected.
 In this example, we compute the result we expect the hardware to give, and then println both this number and the number we actually got.

-### Compiling, Synthesizing, and Testing
+### b) Compiling, Synthesizing, and Testing

 Now that you have a complete Spatial app, you will want to compile and run it.
 Currently, there are three available targets; Scala, Dot, and MaxJ.
-This will show you how to build for MaxJ.

-**NOTE: Any time you change an app, you must remake Spatial.**
+**NOTE: Any time you change an app, you must remake Spatial with:**

+    cd ${SPATIAL_HOME} && make

+#### i) Scala
+Targetting Scala is the quickest way to simulate your app and test for accuracy.
+**Ask David**

+#### ii) Dot
+Targetting Dot is a good way to create a dataflow graph of your accelerator in GraphViz format.
+**Ask Yaqi**

+#### iii) MaxJ
+Targetting MaxJ will let you generate a MaxJ app that you can either simulate through Maxeler's framework or synthesize and run on a real FPGA.

 Run the following commands to make your app: